shause/gcp_resume/README.md

 # gcp_resume

 **Objective:**
-Build a Resume using GCP, GitHub, Terraform, Programming Languages
+Build a Resume using GCP, GitHub, Terraform, Programming Languages.
+Build and deploy a serverless API using Google Cloud Functions and Firestore, integrated with GitHub Actions.

 **Frontend**